fabianlindfors/fdb-object-store/README.md

 # fdb-object-store

 A simple object store built on top of [FoundationDB](https://www.foundationdb.org).
-This is only a proof of concept.
+This is only a proof of concept developed for a blog post: [Building an object store with FoundationDB](https://fabianlindfors.se/blog/building-an-object-store-with-foundation-db/).

 ## Running